s-k-y-h-i-g-h/Prototype/Conditions and Syndromes/Schizophrenia.md

 > caffeine affects dopamine transmission and has been reported to worsen psychosis in people with schizophrenia

 ## Social Defeat
-- [write stuff about D2 activity being elevated when experiencing social defeat and how suppressing D2 leads to a reduction of symptoms.
-Explore what D3 does.]
+- Write stuff about D2 activity being elevated when experiencing social defeat and how suppressing D2 leads to a reduction of symptoms.
+Explore what D3 does.
 - [The social defeat hypothesis of schizophrenia: a parsimonious explanation for multiple psychosis risk factors?](https://ncbi.nlm.nih.gov/pmc/articles/PMC9874977)
 - [Low status, humiliation, dopamine and risk of schizophrenia](https://www.cambridge.org/core/journals/psychological-medicine/article/low-status-humiliation-dopamine-and-risk-of-schizophrenia/F5B48AB9D0E8E0EE6830E1D3E6C837A2)
 - [D2/D3 dopamine supports the precision of mental state inferences and self-relevance of joint social outcomes](https://www.nature.com/articles/s44220-024-00220-6)